PARC-Robotics/documentation-2023/docs/getting-started-tutorials/introduction-to-matlab.md

     msg = rosmessage(pub);                      % create a ROS message
     msg.Data = 'Hello, world!';                 % assign a value to the message data send(pub, msg);                             % send the message
+    rosshutdown;                                % shutdown ROS
+    ```
+    To test this, run the MATLAB code and then run the following command in a terminal to subscribe to the topic: `rostopic echo /chatter`

+    You should see the following output in the terminal:

+    ``` bash
+    data: 'Hello, world!'
+    ---
     ```
 === "ROS Subscriber Example"
     ``` matlab